It’s Monday morning, and your shop is buzzing with activity.

 You can select which class(s) to keep active or inactive.
 There can only be one default labor class.

-So, the next time you create an estimate, the labor rate will automatically fill in the auto repair estimate software.
+So, the next time you create an estimate, the labor rate will automatically be entered into the auto repair estimate software.

 Adding Labor Time via Epicor Integration

-When creating the estimate, you can add the estimated automotive labor time guide from Epicor Integration.
+You can add the estimated automotive labor time guide from Epicor Integration when creating the estimate.

 Read “Using Auto Repair Estimate Software: A Shop Owner’s Guide” to learn how to add a job/labor from Epicor.